It's our 40th Birthday! Take a look at our birthday offers page here

 Image

 The difficulty level of the Camino de Santiago trail can vary depending on the specific route chosen and individual fitness and hiking experience.
 The Camino provides a well-marked and relatively gentle path that allows hikers of varying skill levels to complete the journey.
 While there are some ascents and descents, as well as long daily distances, it's often manageable for those with a moderate level of physical fitness and adequate preparation.
+All of our Camino trips are graded between Grade 3 (leisurely) and Grade 5 (moderate).

 Walking Vs Cycling the Camino